nicolehao34/nicolehao34.github.io/_posts/2025-07-03-resilience-is-all-you-need.md

 Decades later, even after helping launch modern AI at Google, he stepped away in 2023 to freely warn of its existential risks, openly expressing regret over unintended consequences.

-I was surprised when I fist read his story, but beyond this astonishing feeling, I also made a revelation: setbacks are very normal.
+I was surprised when I first read his story, but beyond that initial shock, I came to an important realization: setbacks are completely normal.

 At Cornell, I was surrounded by many high-achieving peers, so when I began experiencing health challenges or hitting roadblocks in my research, I assumed something was wrong with me - that I wasn’t keeping up.